Overview

 Project goals

-- Determine key sources and impacts of plastics and agricultural chemicals on giant tortoises.
+- Identify the key sources of plastic pollution and agricultural chemicals and their impacts on giant tortoises

 Project updates